From Ballotpedia - Reading time: 19 min

 Recount expected in LA County Superior Court raceJune 5, 2014 | Click for story→ |

-A contest for a seat on the Nevada County Superior Court was a crowded one, with five candidates competing for the seat.
+Five candidates are running for a seat on the Nevada County Superior Court.
 It was one of the state's most-populated judicial contests in 2014, tied with a race for the Fresno County Superior Court.[17]

 Carla Keehn ran against incumbent Lisa Schall for election to the San Diego County Superior Court.
 The federal prosecutor paid $14,000 to place ads on billboards owned by Clear Channel for 30 days, in advance of the election.
 According to an article on the website for public broadcasting station KPBS, the billboards said: